darylcecile/site/src/notes_markdown/hooked-on-react.md

 ---

 <InfoBox type="warn">
-<strong>WIP:</strong> This post is WIP.
+	**WIP:** This post is WIP.
 I plan to continue to update it as my React journey continues.
 </InfoBox>

 Two years ago, there was a hype around React; and after a couple of months of trying to avoid